michaelwisely/IA-GAANN/index.md

 Challenges for Engineering identified by the National Academy of Engineering.
 Critical Infrastructure Protection (CIP), which spans these two challenges, is vital to industry, government, and society as a whole.
-President Obama’s Strategy for American Innovation further underscores this urgency of CIP by calling for investments in "Building a leading physical infrastructure" and "Developing an advanced information technology ecosystem," as building blocks for American Innovation.
+President Obama's Strategy for American Innovation further underscores this urgency of CIP by calling for investments in "Building a leading physical infrastructure" and "Developing an advanced information technology ecosystem," as building blocks for American Innovation.

-Our primary objective for this GAANN program is to increase the number of US citizens, including those from underrepresented groups, who will pursue teaching and research careers in information and system assurance of critical infrastructure, an area of urgent national need.
+Our primary objective for this GAANN program is to increase the number of US citizens, including those from under-represented groups, who will pursue teaching and research careers in information and system assurance of critical infrastructure, an area of urgent national need.
 This area is also the thrust of Missouri S&T's certification by the National